SOS SOS IN MORSE CODE: THE COMPLETE GUIDE, SIGNAL AND EMERGENCY CODE

 - 3 quick taps → (S)

-Repeat continuously with a short pause between each full SOS cycle.
-This is exactly how to tap out SOS in Morse code and how to knock SOS in Morse code in a trapped or buried scenario — like a mine collapse or earthquake rubble.
+Repeat this at least 3 times but separate each full SOS sequence with a pause before repeating.
+This is precisely how to do SOS in Morse code and knock on SOS in Morse — when trapped or buried like a mine cave-in or earthquake debris.

-2. How to Signal SOS in Morse Code with Light
+2. Use Light to Signal SOS in Morse Code

-SOS in Morse code light signaling is one of the most visible rescue methods, especially at night or in open terrain.
+One of the more widely-known signaling methods, SOS in Morse code is one of the most obvious rescue signals due to its light-signaling variations that are easily visible at night or over open terrain.

 How to blink SOS in Morse code: